rperezretana/BusStopDashBoard/README.md

 1) Download and run on computer.

-1 - It may require Visual Studio 2019.
+ - It may require Visual Studio 2019.

-2 - Download the project and open the file "BusSchedulemanager.sln" using VS 2019.
+ - Download the project and open the file "BusSchedulemanager.sln" using VS 2019.

-3 - Press Open in IIS Express.
+ - Press Open in IIS Express.
 An instance of the application will open in the browser.

 2) Run on deployed version.
-I deployed a version for quick access here: http://busstopdashboardrolando.azurewebsites.net/views/index.html
+   In case of any inconvenience of not haginv VS installed ( it take hours to do so), I deployed a version for quick access here:       http://busstopdashboardrolando.azurewebsites.net/views/index.html

 # Some Explanation: